shakee93/autoptimize-unusedcss/readme.txt

 = How does this plugin speed up my site? =

-UnusedCSS analyzes the content of your Wordpress pages and the CSS files used by your themes and plugins.
+RapidLoad analyzes the content of your Wordpress pages and the CSS files used by your themes and plugins.
 It checks for CSS that is being loaded, but not applied and removes those unused CSS selectors from your files, reducing the overall file size and page weight.
 Smaller files = faster sites!

 = Do I need to run this every time I make a change? =

 No!
-UnusedCSS works in the background, so any new stylesheets that are added will be analyzed and optimized on the fly.
+RapidLoad works in the background, so any new stylesheets that are added will be analyzed and optimized on the fly.
 Just set it and forget it!

 = Will this plugin work with Woocommerce? =

 Absolutely.
-UnusedCSS works with Woocommerce, Woocommerce themes, and Woocommerce plugins.
+RapidLoad works with Woocommerce, Woocommerce themes, and Woocommerce plugins.

 = Will this plugin work with other caching plugins? =

-UnusedCSS works with all major caching plugins.
-If you are using a little known caching plugin and are experiencing issues with UnusedCSS, please submit your issue and caching plugin name to our support team and we will review.
+RapidLoad works with all major caching plugins.
+If you are using a little known caching plugin and are experiencing issues with RapidLoad, please submit your issue and caching plugin name to our support team and we will review.

 = How is this plugin different from CriticalCSS? =

-UnusedCSS looks for CSS that is not being applied at all and stops it from being loaded.
+RapidLoad looks for CSS that is not being applied at all and stops it from being loaded.
 CriticalCSS looks for CSS that needs to be applied when the page begins loading and reorders it based on priority.

 = How do exclusions work? =